 Colombia - Interest Rate

-In a unanimous decision, Colombia’s Central Bank (Banco de la República, BanRep) kept the benchmark interest rate at 4.25% at its latest Board of Directors meeting on 26 April.
-The rate has been held at the current level since 27 April 2018, when the rate was cut by 25 basis points.
-The decision was in line with market expectations.
+Colombia’s Central Bank (BanRep) held the benchmark interest rate at 4.25% at its latest Board of Directors meeting on 26 July.
+The decision, which was unanimous and in line with market expectations, means that the rate has remained at the same level since 27 April 2018—when it was cut by 25 basis points.

 Colombia - Interest Rate Data

 5 years of economic forecasts for more than 30 economic indicators.